What is Eddy Current?

 Because of such eddy current in the metal plates, thermal energy is produced in the plate.
 This energy here comes at the cost of kinetic energy of the moving plate and hence the metallic plate is slow down.
 This is the basic concept behind the electromagnetic damping.
 Now you may ask how to reduce this electromagnetic damping?

 Your obvious answer will be to reduce the eddy current.
 Well, but how can we reduce this current?
-To reduce the eddy current, we need to reduce the path for the eddy current.
+To reduce, we need to reduce the path for the flow of such current.
 To reduce the possible paths we cut slots in the plate.
 This help in reducing the number of circular loops along which such current can flow.
 Thus the loss of energy due to eddy current is reduced and hence the electromagnetic damping is reduced.